deweb-io/premium/README.md

 # Premium Plugin Service

-A BBS Core-UI plugin to handle premium content.
+A BBS Core UI plugin to handle premium content.

-This plugin is, in fact, an integration between the Core-UI and an external multi-vendor/tenant digital-goods marketplace.
+This plugin is, essentially, an integration between the Core UI and an external multi-vendor/tenant digital-goods marketplace.

 We chose to use WooCommerce as an external store, but any store that can sell digital goods and has a decent API can be supported.
 The exact requirements are detailed below.